 As we described in more detail above under the heading "Recent Developments," on June 26, 2011 we filed a voluntary petition for reorganization relief under Chapter 11 of the U.S. Bankruptcy Code.
 Thereafter, we suspended our operations and terminated almost all of our employees.
-After receiving certain commitments from DermaStar to provide funding to us under a secured line of credit (as described above under the heading "Recent Developments" and below), on November 21, 2011 we requested that the Bankruptcy Court dismiss the Chapter 11 Case.
-The Bankruptcy Court entered an order dismissing the Chapter 11 Case on December 8, 2011.
+After receiving certain commitments from DermaStar to provide funding to us under a secured line of credit (as described above under the heading "Recent Developments" and below), on November 21, 2011 we requested that the Bankruptcy Court entered an order dismissing the Chapter 11 Case on December 8, 2011.
 Since December 9, 2011, we have focused on resuming the operation of our business, including assembling a management team and hiring employees.